How much does it cost to charge an electric car in the Netherlands in 2024?

 with the Tap app

-See complete prices on hundreds of thousands of chargers across the Netherlands.
+See complete prices on hundreds of thousands of chargers across the UK and Europe.